 Based on the short story "Mr. Morgan" from "Return To Paradise" (James Michener's sequel to "Tales of the South Pacific").
 Morgan (Gary Cooper), a drifter and soldier-of-fortune washes up on a Pacific island that is a small dictatorial state under the puritanic rule of Pastor Corbett (Barry Jones), a missionary.
 They conflict but Morgan stays on and carves out a cozy life.
 He has a child out of wedlock with island native Maeva (Roberta Haynes), but departs the island after her death, leaving the young daughter behind.
 He returns years later in search of his daughter.
 It is circa the early years of WW II, and he finds that his daughter has fallen in love with an American pilot who has crash-landed on the island.
 It appears that the pilot will do for the girl what Morgan did for her mother, and then depart.Written by

 Les Adams <email@example.com>

 Aspen Pictures, owned by Mark Robson and Robert Wise, bought two stories from James A. Michener's anthology "Return to Paradise."
-After Robson filmed one of the stories, "Mr. Morgan," as "Return to Paradise" with Gary Cooper, they ran out of funding and had to sell the rights to the other story, "Until They Sail" to Burt Lancaster.
-Some years later the it ended up with Charles Schnee at MGM.
-By then Wise was at Metro and requested to film the property.
+After Robson filmed this movie, based on Michener's story "Mr. Morgan," they ran out of funding and had to sell the rights to the other story, "Until They Sail", to Burt Lancaster.
+Some years later it ended up with Charles Schnee at MGM.
+By then Wise was at MGM and requested to film the property, which he finally did in 1957 (Until They Sail (1957)).
 See more »

 0 of 0 people found this review helpful.